 SA Volunteer Awards

-The South Australian Volunteer Awards recognise the invaluable work volunteers, community organisations and businesses contribute to our community, through three awards.
+The South Australian Volunteer Awards recognise the invaluable work that volunteers, volunteer managers, community organisations and businesses contribute to the South Australian community.

 ‘The Andamooka’ Community Project Award

 The Archie Badenoch is a historic 40-foot Auxiliary Work Boat with a significant connection to Port Adelaide.
 It is skippered, crewed, maintained and restored by a tight knit team of fifteen dedicated volunteers who run cruises along the Port River for school groups to share the story of the area’s history and ecology with students.

 The Kilburn business works with a local soccer team to involve Afghan youth as a way of giving back to the community.
 A number of staff volunteer for the Ghan Kilburn Soccer Club and are encouraged to participate and volunteer within the community.

 Celebrate our volunteers by posting your messages on the Department of Human Services’ Facebook page with #ThanksForVolunteering.